openownership/data-standard/docs/schema/guidance/repr-trusts.rst

 See `representing beneficial ownership <repr-beneficial-ownership>`_ for guidance on representing indirect beneficial ownership.

 .. figure:: ../../_assets/trust-scenario6.svg
    :alt: Trust A is linked to Company A by a relationship statement with interest type trustee.
 Company A is linked to Person C by a relationship statement with interest type shareholding.
-There is also a dotted line between Person C and Trust to represent that they are one of the ultimate beneficial owners of Trust A. There are also Person A and Person B the settlor and beneficiary of the trust.
+There is also a dotted line between Person C and Trust to represent that they are one of the ultimate beneficial owners of Trust A. The dotted line has a relationship statement attached with interest type 'other interest or control.'
+There are also Person A and Person B the settlor and beneficiary of the trust.
    :figwidth: 100%
    :align: center